deeputech/deeputech.github.io/_posts/2019-07-23-jhipster-microservices-with-istio-service-mesh-on-kubernetes.md

 series: Microservices with JHipster
 ---

 Originally published at [Medium](https://medium.com/free-code-camp/jhipster-microservices-with-istio-service-mesh-on-kubernetes-a7d0158ba9a3) on 17-Nov-2018.
-This post has been updated since to work with the latest version of JHipster(6.3.0) and Istio(1.3.0).
+This post has been updated on Jan-2020 to work with the latest version of JHipster(7.0.0-beta.1) and Istio(1.8.2).

 ---

 Istio is the coolest kid on the DevOps and Cloud block now.
 For those of you who aren’t following close enough — [Istio](https://istio.io/docs/concepts/what-is-istio/) is a service mesh for distributed application architectures, especially the ones that you run on the cloud with Kubernetes.
 Istio plays extremely nice with Kubernetes, so nice that you might think that it’s part of the Kubernetes platform.
+Platforms like Google Cloud even provide it out of the box when you use the Google Kubernetes Engine.

 If you are still wondering, what the heck is a service mesh or Istio? then let's have an overview of Istio.